asimpletune/zola-tailwindcss/content/_index.md

 ![zola + tailwindcss banner](banner_transparent.svg "A GitHub template for making projects with the Zola static site generator + Tailwind CSS: 🪜 + 🎨")
 `)}}

-🪜 because they deserve to be together 🎨

-*(The content below is inserted from the project's [README](https://github.com/asimpletune/zola-tailwindcss#readme) 👇👇👇)*

 ---